Christ's Fulfilment of the Law

 Christ and the Law

 Therefore, this process of fulfillment follows the Law as given in the Temple cult of the Old Testament.
-A rough outline of the fulfillment is given here with reference to the main points in the last week, the week of Passion, as follows:
+A rough outline of this fulfillment is given here with reference to the main points in the last week, the week of Passion, as follows:

 1. Ex.
 12:3